-- The Art and Design program is accredited by the National Association of Schools of Art and Design (NASAD). - The Masters in Business Administration program is accredited by the Association to Advance Collegiate Schools of Business International (AACSB). - The Masters in Education Literacy is accredited by the Teacher Education Accreditation Council (TEAC).
-TEAC is currently merging with National Council for Accreditation of Teacher Education (NCATE) to form the new Council for the Accreditation of Educator Preparation (CAEP), which will accredit AU education programs in the future. - The Master of Education/Certificate of Advanced Study programs in School Counseling and Mental Health Counseling offered by Alfred University's Campus-Based programs are accredited by the Council for the Accreditation of Counseling and Education Related Programs (CACREP). - The Master of Arts/Certificate of Advanced Study Program in School Psychology is approved by the National Association of School Psychologists (NASP).
-Graduates are eligible for the Nationally Certified School Psychologist (NCSP) credential available through NASP. - The School Psychology Doctoral Program is accredited by the American Psychological Association (APA) and Approved by the National Association of School Psychologists (NASP).
+- The Art and Design program is accredited by the National Association of Schools of Art and Design (NASAD). - The Masters in Business Administration program is accredited by the Association to Advance Collegiate Schools of Business - International (AACSB). - The Master of Education/Certificate of Advanced Study programs in School Counseling and Mental Health Counseling offered by Alfred University's Campus-Based programs are accredited by the Council for the Accreditation of Counseling and Education Related Programs (CACREP). - The Master of Arts/Certificate of Advanced Study Program in School Psychology is approved by the National Association of School Psychologists (NASP).
+Graduates are eligible for the Nationally Certified School Psychologist (NCSP) credential available through NASP.

+The School Psychology Doctoral Program is accredited by the American Psychological Association (APA) and Approved by the National Association of School Psychologists (NASP).
 In addition, graduates of the doctoral program in School Psychology are eligible for licensure as a psychologist in New York State.